-The UK is a global leader in the fight against climate change and we are proud to be the first country to set legally binding targets to reduce greenhouse gas emissions.
-The UK’s Climate Change Act requires us to reduce emissions by at least 80% against 1990 levels by 2050.
-We have put clean growth at the centre of our modern Industrial Strategy and our Clean Growth Strategy sets out a comprehensive set of policies and proposals that aim to accelerate the pace of clean growth, i.e. deliver increased economic growth and decreased emissions.
+The UK is a global leader in the fight against climate change.
+We are proud to have been the first country to set legally binding long-term targets to reduce greenhouse gas emissions, and that, in June 2019, the UK became the first major economy in the world to set a ‘net zero’ greenhouse gas emissions target.
+We have put clean growth at the centre of our modern Industrial Strategy and our Clean Growth Strategy sets out ambitious policies and proposals that aim to accelerate the pace of clean growth, to deliver increased economic growth and decreased emissions.

 The UK is deeply committed to domestic and international efforts to tackle climate change.
-The UK is a Party, in its own right as well as through the EU, to international climate change agreements, including the Doha Amendment to the Kyoto Protocol and the Paris Agreement.
+The UK is a Party, in its own right, as well as through the EU, to international climate change agreements, including the Kyoto Protocol and the Paris Agreement.

 EU Emissions Trading System

-The EU Emissions Trading System is an international, greenhouse gas emissions trading system which applies to multiple sectors.
-There are around 1,000 installations in the UK which participate in the EU Emissions Trading System, including:
+The EU Emissions Trading System (EU ETS) is an international, greenhouse gas emissions trading system which applies to multiple sectors.
+There are around 1,000 installations in the UK which participate in the EU ETS, including: